remyd1/salt_states/check_services/README.md

 salt '*' state.sls check_services
 ```

 Actually, I am using it with json output.
-Then I read the results with a specific php file every moring (cron).
+Then I read the results with a specific php file every morning (cron).